 • Sheltered Homeless/Temporary Supportive Housing: living in emergency shelters and transitional housing projects.
 Temporary Supportive Housing or Transitional Housing provides interim stability and support to successfully move to and maintain permanent housing.

-• Permanent Supportive Housing: living in subsidized housing with supportive services for the residents to enable them to live as independently as is practicable throughout the duration of their residence.
-Includes the HUD VASH Rapid Re-housing program.
+• Permanent Supportive Housing: living in subsidized housing with supportive services for the residents to enable them to live as independently as is practicable throughout the duration of their residence (includes the HUD Veterans Affairs Supportive Housing (VASH) Rapid Re-housing program).

 • Permanent Housing: participant is the tenant on a lease for a term of at least one year that is renewable and is terminable only for cause.
 The lease must be renewable for terms that are a minimum of one month long.

-• A veteran who is a resident of a penal institution, or an institution that provides long-term care for mental illness; and
+• Is a resident of a penal institution or an institution that provides long-term care for mental illness; and

 • Is at risk of homelessness absent referral and counseling services provided under the program.

-Veterans’ Employment and Training Service (VETS) considers an “at risk” determination to involve factors deemed appropriate by the grant recipient; however, VETS does not permit grant recipients to determine that a veteran is “at risk” if the veteran is not scheduled to be released from incarceration within 12 months.
+VETS considers an “at risk” determination to involve factors deemed appropriate by the grant recipient; however, VETS does not permit grant recipients to determine that a veteran is “at risk” if the veteran is not scheduled to be released from incarceration within 18 months.

-• Job Placement Services - Job placement services are geared towards placing participants in jobs and may involve activities such as job search assistance or job development.
-These services do not count toward the 80% training requirement.
+Job Placement Services– Job placement services are geared towards placing participants in jobs and may involve activities such as job search assistance or job development.
+These services do not count as training.
 Job placement services are initiated to enhance and expedite participants’ transition from training to employment.
 The following activities prepare participants to seek, obtain, and retain employment:

 • Preparing a cover or thank you letter;